 Make a copy of your passport

-Observe weather conditions on your own for this time of year in this region by going online, however, a few weeks before departure we watch weather patterns very closely.
-Since all of our activities are outdoor related, safety is always our number one priority.
+We are always watching the weather conditions, especially as we get close to this trip.
+Since all of our activities are outdoor related, safety is always our top priority.
 We are subject to itinerary changes due to circumstances beyond our control.

 COMMUNICATION while on the trip: